Davidbuck84/Wonderbrass-MS1-project/README.md

         * Font awesome was used to provide social media links at the footer of each page.

     3. Git Hub - https://github.com/
-        * GitHub is used to store the projects code after being pushed from Git.
+        * GitHub was used to store the projects code after being pushed from Git.

     4. Git Pod - https://www.gitpod.io/
         * Gitpod was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.